 She was out of the red.
 At least on that front.
-Hcy of 9.5 micromol/l is still moderately elevated when we consider that we would ideally have none.
+Hcy of 9.5 micromol/l is still moderately elevated when we consider that we would ideally have it around 6 or so.
 But 30.5 was dangerously high.
 This, to my mind, is strongly indicative of the crucial importance and immediate effect of vitamin B12 on homocysteine metabolism.

 It wasn’t a tightly controlled experiment where everything was kept the same except the one variable under investigation, which in this case would have been the B12 injections.
 It wasn’t, because my mother did also at the same time adopt a new dietary regimen, following an alkalizing, very low carb, low protein, high fat, intermittent fasting cleansing protocol I had designed for her, that also included quite a number of other supplements.
 All were food supplements: vitamins A-D-K2, niacinamide, co-enzyme Q10 as ubiquinol, phospholipids as sunflower lecithin, omega-3s as krill oil, turmeric extract, tulsi extract, chlorella and spirulina, magnesium, zinc, iodine, etc.